-IPJ Director Joe Starrs (right) presents the 2012 Robert Novak Collegiate Journalism Award to Polina Marinova (left) of The Red & Black, The University of Georgia.
+IPJ Director Joe Starrs (right) presents The Collegiate Journalism Award to Polina Marinova of The University of Georgia in 2012.

 Professional writers or writing teams may apply for either the Clark Mollenhoff Award for Investigative Reporting or the Award for Excellence in Economic Reporting.
-Collegiate journalists may submit an entry for the Robert Novak Collegiate Journalism Award.
+Collegiate journalists may submit an entry for the Collegiate Journalism Award

 All awards are sponsored by IPJ, an intensive summer study and internship opportunity in Washington, D.C.
 This eight-week program is designed for students looking for professional, hands-on training in print or broadcast journalism.

 IPJ is an academic internship program sponsored by The Fund for American Studies.
 Each year, approximately 100 of the nation's brightest college journalists are chosen to spend the summer in Washington, D.C.
 They intern at major news organizations throughout the nation's capital, attend site briefings at various government institutions, hear lectures from Washington's leading reporters and editors and take courses in economics, ethics and leadership at George Mason University.